-Preliminary results: The functional linkage among multiple independent SNPs associated for the same complex diseases is largely unknown.
+Preliminary results: The functional linkage among multiple independent SNPs associated with the same complex diseases is largely unknown.
 Our preliminary studies on eQTL data of lymphoblastoid cell lines suggested that SNPs associated with the same diseases are more likely to be similar with each other in the biological processes and molecular functions in their downstream genes perturbed by these SNPs.
 These cooperative mechanisms between SNPs may contribute to the causal mechanisms of complex diseases.
 Indeed, using both classic genetics and machine learning methods on case-control patient data, we found many statistical significant cooperative SNPs have epistatic effects.
 Since eQTL associations cannot indicate causal relationship, we endeavor to identify causal SNPs and their cooperative biological mechanisms at play.
 We extend our study on SNPs to their high linkage disequilibrium regions (LD; correlation r2>0.8) since SNPs in the LD regions are associated with the same diseases equivalently with the proxy SNPs tested in GWAS.
 Our preliminary results on these SNPs using multiple factor analysis (MFA) on chromatin accessibility and transcription factor binding of B-lymphocyte cell line GM12878 indicate cooperative SNPs with LD tend to cluster together for the same disease, or same disease class (Figure 1).
-The preliminary work also demonstrated the efficiency of the MFA algorithm by using within 2 minutes for a genome-wide analysis on a desktop computer.
+The preliminary work also demonstrated the efficiency of the MFA algorithm completing within 2 minutes for a genome-wide analysis on a desktop computer.

 Hypothesis and rationale: The interplay mechanisms of multiple independent SNPs for complex diseases are largely unknown.
-Classic genetics methods are unable to detect epistasis among candidate SNPs due to vast number of combinations (up to trillion pairs). eQTL data allows unveiling the functional linkage among SNPs for complex disease but are unable to distinguish confounders and causal ones.
-ENCODE project generated abundant functional annotations for DNA on multiple scales and are thus promising to unveil the causal SNPs and their interactions.
-Our objective in this aim is to identify functional and cooperative SNPs for complex diseases for more accurate diagnosis.
+Classic genetics methods are unable to detect epistasis among candidate SNPs due to vast number of combinations (up to trillion pairs). eQTL data allows unveiling the functional linkage among SNPs for complex disease but are unable to distinguish between confounders and causal SNPs.
+The ENCODE project generated abundant functional annotations for DNA on multiple scales and are thus promising to unveil the causal SNPs and their interactions.
+Our objective is to identify functional and cooperative SNPs for complex diseases for more accurate diagnosis.
 We hypothesize that cooperative SNPs of the same complex disease should be similar to each other on multiple hidden, unrelated factors that drive the results of the multiple omics assays in ENCODE.
 We will use multiple factor analysis that is available in R to identify the unknown driving factors and measure the similarity (or their equivalent distance) on these factors for any pair of candidate SNP pairs by using multiple scale assays on hundreds of cell lines in ENCODE.
-The rationale of this aim is that the successful completion will fill the gap of unknown systematic mechanisms of complex diseases, generate many testable biomarkers for diagnosis of complex diseases.
-Upon the completion of this aim, it is our expectation that we will generate hundreds of functionally cooperative SNPs for complex diseases, which would allow high throughput discovery and validation of the epistasis for the first time.
+The successful completion of this aim will fill the gap of unknown systematic mechanisms of complex diseases and generate many testable biomarkers for diagnosis of complex diseases.
+Upon the completion of this aim, it is our expectation that we will identify hundreds of functionally cooperative SNPs for complex diseases, allowing high throughput discovery and validation of epistasis for the first time.

 Approach